 Craig’s political career began in the early 1990s when, alongside LSE economist Dr Alan Sked, he founded the Anti-Federalist Party – which went onto become the United Kingdom Independence Party (UKIP).
 Craig briefly led the party in 1999 and contested elections for the party at a European and Parliamentary level for a number of years.
 Concerned about the direction the Party was taking, Craig left in 2005 and joined the Conservative Party.
 In 2007 he was elected as a Councillor for River Ward in Chatham on Medway Council, a unitary authority, and then re-elected in 2011.
 In 2012 Craig contested the Kent Police and Crime Commissioner Elections as the Conservative candidate.

-Craig has also undertaken a series of campaigns since taking office.
+Craig has also undertaken a series of campaigns.
 One such campaign to see public conveniences exempted from rates was successful when the Chancellor devolved greater powers to Councils in the 2016 budget.
 Craig has also campaigned actively on issues of aviation, energy, pharmacies and animal welfare.
 At the European Referendum Craig was a Founding Member of Conservatives for Britain, becoming a leading Vote Leave campaigner and pushing his constituents struggles with the EU over live-animal exports.
-Craig also serves as the Chairman of the All-Party Parliamentary Group (APPG) for Civic Societies and the Chairman of the APPG for Listed Properties.
+Craig also served as the Chairman of the All-Party Parliamentary Group (APPG) for Civic Societies and the Chairman of the APPG for Listed Properties.

 Craig is married to Kati, a community Pharmacist who works across Kent but mainly in Ramsgate and Broadstairs.
 Craig enjoys sailing and has covered over 35,000 sea miles, and is a member of The Royal Temple Yacht Club and the House of Commons Yacht Club.
 Craig & Kati have a two-year-old chocolate Labrador “Libby” who is a contestant in the annual Parliamentary Dog of the Year competition.
 Craig & Kati travel as widely as time allows, with Kati’s native Hungary a regular destination where Craig has established positive links within the Hungarian government.